11 Things to Do in Berlin in November

 Bazaar Berlin| ©kallu

-It is the ideal place to get a head start on your Christmas shopping or go home with an original souvenir.
-The event is hosted at the Berlin Expo Center City, a fairground in the western part of the city.
-You will recognize it by its most iconic element: the Radio Tower (Funkturm).
+It's the ideal place to get a head start on your Christmas shopping or return home with an original souvenir.
+The event is hosted at the Berlin Expo Center City, an exhibition center in the western part of the city.
+You'll recognize it by its most iconic feature: the Radio Tower (Funkturm).

 • Metro: the nearest stations are Kaiserdamm and Theodor-Heuss-Platz.